brandur/sorg/content/drafts/mongodb.md

 combined with application-level conditional statements sprinkled throughout your codebase.
-To produce an audit trail, you'll need to implement your own two-phase commit along with checks throughout your codebase to make sure that it's not accessing uncommitted data.
+To produce an audit trail, you'll need to implement your own two-phase commit along with checks throughout your codebase to make sure that nothing is accessing uncommitted data (i.e. partially deleted account records where the audit trail has not yet been confirmed).

 By using MongoDB, you're throwing away an invaluable tool for guaranteeing that no matter what happens in your database, data is _always_ valid.
-It's not impossible to do this from application-level code, but trying to do so is entering a world of needlessly complicated application code, buggy implementations, and corner cases abound.
+It's not impossible to do this from application-level code, but trying to do so is entering a world of needless complication, buggy implementations, and corner cases abound.

-#### Example: Orphans
+#### Example: Orphaned Data

+TODO:

 ### No Isolation (I) (#no-isolation)

 Mongo supports atomic operations at the document level.
-Despite what you might read in their documentation, in a system anchored in the real world, document-level atomic operations are about as useful as _no atomic operations at all_.
+Despite what you might read in their documentation, in a system anchored in the real world, document-level atomic operations are about as useful as no atomic operations at all.
 That's because any non-trivial computation is almost certainly going to operate on multiple documents, and not having strong atomicity guarantees is going to bring you into a world of contention, failure, and pain.

+An ACID-compliant store can guarantee that operations spanning multiple records are safe through _isolation_ (the "I" in ACID).
+Even if two transactions are modifying the same set of records simultaneously, the database will ensure their correctness by hiding their changes from one another.
+In the case where those changes end up being incompatible, only one of those transactions is allowed to commit.

-So how do you deal with the fact that a Mongo-based production system can't give you even nominal guarantees around isolation? _You implement locking yourself_.
+So how do you safely modify related reocrds despite MongoDB not being able to give you even nominal guarantees around isolation?
+Well, you implement your own application-level locking mechanism of course.

 Yes, you read that right.
-Instead of having your mature data store take care of this tremendously difficult problem for you, you pull it into your own almost-certainly-buggy application-level code.
+Instead of having your mature data store take care of this tremendously difficult problem for you, you pull it into your own complex, operationally heavy, and probably buggy code.
 And don't think for a minute that you're going to build in the incredibly sophisticated optimistic locking features you get with any modern RDMS; no, to simplify the complicated problem and save time, you're going to build a pessimistic locking scheme.
 That means that simultaneous accesses on the same resource will block on each other to